jonathanfox5/gogadget/README.md

 - A CUDA enabled NVIDIA gpu with a decent amount of VRAM (>=8 GB)
 - Windows or Linux
 - NVIDIA's CUDA toolkit installed: https://developer.nvidia.com/cuda-toolkit
-- NVIDIA's cuDNN toolkit installed: https://developer.nvidia.com/cudnn
 - It's also worth ensuring that you have up to date GPU drivers installed

-These requirements are the same for all Whisper based transcription tools.
+These requirements are the same for most Whisper based transcription tools.
 Therefore, there will be plenty of guides to help you if you get stuck!

 If you are using Windows, you will need to make sure that you tick "CUDA" in the installer.

-If you are running Linux or are manually configuring it on Windows, you will need to follow the final step of the [Linux](#linux) installation instructions.
+If you are running Linux or are **manually** configuring it on Windows, you will need to follow the final step of the [Linux](#linux) installation instructions.

 You will need to then specify `--gpu` when running any transcription tasks e.g.: